Cyber-Duck/sublime-ti-alloy-related/README.md

 ## Installation

 The best way to install is to use [Package Control](http://wbond.net/sublime_packages/package_control) for Sublime Text.
-Search for "Alloy Related" as the package name.
+Search for "Titanium Alloy Related" as the package name.

 ## Features & Usage